-The vision of the Master of Science in Clinical Mental Health & Clinical Rehabilitation Counseling is to equip graduates with the practical, theoretical and ethical skills needed for employment in human service agencies as a credentialed counselor in their chosen discipline.
+The vision of the Master of Science in Counseling is to equip graduates with the practical, theoretical and ethical skills needed for employment in human service agencies as a credentialed counselor in their chosen discipline.

-Program Goals for Clinical Mental Health Counseling and Clinical Rehabilitation Counseling
+Program Goals for Counseling

-- 1. To prepare each student to take and pass the state licensure exam for professional counselors, as well as the corresponding credentialing exams of each specialty area, by engaging them in rigorous intellectual studies that require creativity, discipline and personal responsibility.
-The Division will provide students with the curriculum content that abides by the CACREP requirements for CRC certification, and students are eligible to sit for the CRC exam as early as after successfully completing 75% of the Master's program in the Clinical Rehabilitation Counseling specialization area.
-This exam is administered by the Commission on Rehabilitation Counselor Certification. - 2.
-To prepare students for licensure as a professional counselor in the state in which they live by providing the curriculum requirements consistent with CACREP Standards.
-Students may sit for either the National Counseling Exam (NCE) or the National Clinical Mental Health Counseling Exam (NCMHCE) once they have completed 75% of the core counseling coursework and are endorsed by Thomas University to test.
-Students who pass this exam will earn their National Certified Counselor Certification (NCC), a credential that identifies counselors who have met national standards set by the profession.
-Students who take and pass the NCE or NCMHCE prior to graduating will not have to retest for their professional counselor license after supervised post-graduate hours are accrued.
-Students may submit their passing scores to their state board along with their licensing application when they are ready to apply. - 3.
-To maintain Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation so that students will be graduates of a master's program that meets the highest program, curriculum, and faculty standards in our field. - 4.
-To address professional issues and community needs and the needs of persons with disabilities consistent with the program's mission through classroom, practicum, internship, and community service outreach. - 5.
-To provide students with quality clinical training and understanding of professional issues in the areas of clinical mental health counseling, clinical rehabilitation counseling, professional school counseling and alcohol and addictions counseling in order to promote the social, psychological, physical, emotional, and spiritual health of individuals, families, communities, and organizations. - 6.
-To develop students into well rounded professionals by applying knowledge gained through curriculum and research to address emerging problems within the field of rehabilitation counseling and mental health counseling.
+- 1. To prepare each student to take and pass the state licensure exam for professional counselors, as well as the corresponding credentialing exams of each specialty area, by engaging them in rigorous intellectual studies that require creativity, discipline and personal responsibility. - 2.
+To maintain Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation so that students will be graduates of a master's program that meets the highest program, curriculum, and faculty standards in our field. - 3.
+To prepare students to engage in professional and ethical behaviors consistent with quality counseling, serving persons who have mental, physical, emotional, and/or addiction disabilities consistent with the program's mission through classroom, practicum, internship, and community service outreach. - 4.
+To provide students with quality clinical training and understanding of professional practices in the areas of clinical mental health counseling, clinical rehabilitation counseling, professional school counseling and addiction counseling in order to promote the social, psychological, physical, emotional, cultural and spiritual needs of individuals, families, communities, and organizations. - 5.
+To develop students into well rounded professionals by applying knowledge gained through curriculum and research to address emerging problems within the field counseling.

-Program Goals for Professional School Counseling Specialization
+Additional Program Goals for the Professional School Counseling Specialization

-- To prepare each student to take and pass the Georgia Assessments for the Certification of Educators (GACE) School Counseling exam as well as the professional counselor licensing exam by engaging them in rigorous intellectual studies that require creativity, discipline and personal responsibility.
-The Division will provide students with the curriculum content that abides by the Georgia Professional Standard Commission standards for school counseling, the ASCA National Model and professional standards, and the CACREP School Counseling standards. - 2.
-To prepare each student to take and pass the Georgia Ethics Assessment.
-The Division will provide students with the curriculum content that abides by the Georgia Professional Standard Commission standards for school counseling and school personnel. - 3.
-To prepare each student to take and pass the National Counselor Exam so that students have the flexibility of working toward their Licensed Professional Counselor (LPC).
+1. To prepare each student to take and pass the Georgia Assessments for the Certification of Educators (GACE) School Counseling exam as well as the professional counselor licensing exam by engaging them in rigorous intellectual studies that require creativity, discipline and personal responsibility.
+The Division will provide students with the curriculum content that abides by the Georgia Professional Standard Commission standards for school counseling, the ASCA National Model and professional standards, and the CACREP School Counseling standards.
+Students who pursue the professional school counseling specialization will meet the Georgia state requirements of having at least 700 hours in four different grade bands: PK-2, 3-5, 6-8, 9-12.
+Students are encouraged, but not required, to apply as professional school counselors in the state of Georgia prior to graduation, which will then allow the ease of transfer of their credential to their home state.

+2. To prepare each student to take and pass the Georgia Ethics Assessment.
+The Division will provide students with the curriculum content that abides by the Georgia Professional Standard Commission standards for school counseling and school personnel.